udaysh134/fluix/docs/dev-reports.md

 - Introduced a dedicated **Bot Panel** with navigation options: `View`, `Add`, `Edit`, `Delete`, `Return`, and `Exit`.
 - Implemented `optEdit()` in `data.c` to enable modification of Question, Answer, or Tags for existing bot entries.
 - Added a consistent `(0) Exit` option across the Bot Access menu for seamless application termination.
+- Standardized UI formatting across `accessBots()` and all CRUD panels in `data.c`, ensuring consistent headers, colors, and prompt styles aligned with project guidelines.
+- Verified system functionality through comprehensive tests; all test results and bot data are successfully persisting in `src/db`.
+- Removed legacy test files associated with Uday and Yazdaan to maintain repository cleanliness.

 ## 🗞️ <font color="#e36c09">Dec 23, 2025 - Tuesday</font>